|

 ALETHEA:

-English name derived from Greek aletheia, meaning "truth."
+Puritan virtue name, derived from the Greek word aletheia, meaning "truth."

 ALEX:

-English unisex nickname for Alexandra and Alexander, and other names
+English unisex short form of Alexandra and Alexander,

 meaning "defender